websight-io/docs/docs/docs/developers/development/dialogs/include/index.md

 ## Description

-The Include component allows users to include other components within a parent component.
+The Include dialog field allows users to include other components within a parent component.
 It is typically used to avoid code duplication.
-When you have a component (e.g., a Select component for heading levels) that is used in multiple places, you can extract it to a common place and include it in multiple locations rather than duplicating it within each one.
+When you have a dialog field (e.g., a Select dialog field for heading levels) that is used in multiple places, you can extract it to a common place and include it in multiple locations rather than duplicating it within each one.

 ## Properties